Section I specialist school — the platform drafts your pack | EHCP Clarity

 Section 41 of the Children and Families Act 2014 lists independent special schools approved by the Secretary of State for SEN. Parents and young people have the same right to request a section 41 school as a maintained special school under section 38.
 There are over 200 section 41 schools in England.

 Cost is part of the section 39(4)(c) 'efficient use of resources' test, but only one factor.
-The Tribunal compares the specialist school's cost against what the LA proposes to spend on its preferred placement.
+The Tribunal compares the specialist school's cost against what the local authority proposes to spend on its preferred placement.
 Where the difference is modest, or where the cheaper option cannot meet needs, the specialist school is usually named.

 Do I have to visit the school before naming it in Section I?